jevgenix/Fullstack-Projekti-2/README.md

 ### This is a second project for full stack programming course in Laurea.

+## What it does

+#### This app simply displays rock-paper-scissors game session in pseudo live mode.

+#### App outputs players game session, images (for example scissors vs paper), player who won the game, and other iformation.
+After session app pushing/sorting and pushing all needed information into objects, which outputs table data into html code.

+## How it was builded

 #### App is connected to Reaktor API.

 #### I had to use axios to have a connection to API data, otherwise it would not be possible due to CORS-Error.
 After I connected to API using axios I sended all API data into the local JSON file.